Minitonas: Amenities and lifestyle

 Schools in Minitonas are governed by the Swan Valley School Division #35.
 The one public school in the community is called Minitonas School, serving kindergarten to Grade 8.
 The former Minitonas Middle Years School had been nominated in the past as one of Canada's best schools.

 Economy

 Forestry and agriculture are the two main industries.
 In 1996, Louisiana-Pacific opened an OSB mill in the Rural Municipality of Minitonas, creating many new jobs.
 The Mill is located three miles east of the community on PTH 10.

 Despite Minitonas' close proximity to the much larger town of Swan River, it offers many services.
-There are two schools, a community store (which includes a Swan Valley Credit Union agency), a library, post office, liquor outlet, hotel, and a restaurant.
+There is one school, a community store (which includes a Swan Valley Credit Union agency), a library, post office, liquor outlet, hotel, and a restaurant.

 Transportation

 The community is located just south of Manitoba Highway 10 on Provincial Road 366.
 Minitonas is sometimes known as the Northern Gateway to the Duck Mountains, as PR 366 leads directly to Duck Mountain Provincial Park.
 A CN rail line runs through the community also, terminating at the Louisiana-Pacific mill.